aigor/nasa-spaceappschallenge/README.md

 Presentation notes:
   - Model for forest fire & meadow fire are different!
+  - Model is dynamic and depends on time for: fire, wind, humidity, temperature, type of plants, etc.

 Issues to fix:
-  - WARNING: The installed widget Javascript is the wrong version.
+  - Warning in Jupyter: The installed widget Javascript is the wrong version.
+  - Script to download latest wildfire data.

 Data & Useful information:
  - [Radiation data in Ukraine](http://chornobyl.in.ua/uk/karty-radiacia-ukraina.html)